MrW0ody/Real-Time-Chat-App/README.md

 2.Clone this project to your computer.

-3.Install the required libraries by running pip install -r requirements.txt.
+3.Install the required libraries by running pip install -r requirements.txt

 4.Run the db.py file to create database to store your users